oracc/oracc2/bin/nx/README.txt

 environment.
 They normally come after a number, but may come before a number determiner as in 1(aš) še gur.

+na -- number associations

+Associations are keywords that relate to the number such as a PN that is the recipient of a ration quantity.

 no -- number other